 - Read the vow out loud to a trusted friend who can help you polish the language.

 Wedding vows can be short and sweet or long and personal.
 Some vows make guests laugh, while most invoke at least a few tears.
-If you want to go with short and sweet wedding vows, get inspired with romantic wedding vows that will surely warm the hearts of your wedding guests, such as:
+If you want to go with short and sweet wedding vows, get inspired by romantic wedding vows that will surely warm the hearts of your wedding guests, such as:

 (Name), today I take you for my (wife/husband).
 I promise to love you without reservation, comfort you in times of distress, encourage you to achieve all of your goals, laugh with you and cry with you, grow with you in mind, and spirit, always be open and honest with you, and cherish you for as long as we both shall live.